tbh111/Vision-Aided-Navigation-System/README.md

 #### 3. Location recognition

-~~After getting the movement of UAV, we still need to know where the UAV is.
-So, to locate the UAV, totally based on the camera on it, here we use a simple CNN: VGG-16/Resnet/Densenet to recognize the location.
+After getting the movement of UAV, we still need to know where the UAV is.
+So, to locate the UAV, totally based on the camera on it, here we can use a simple CNN: VGG-16/ResNet50/DenseNet to recognize the location, I choose ResNet50 currently.
 This method is pretty similar with the technology called search image.
-Compare the real-time image with the pre-stored map set, calculate the scores with each sliced map, finally we will get the UAV's location.(This method is not very accurate, so I'm considering to do a second recognition in smaller sliced maps.)~~
+Compare the real-time image with the pre-stored map set, calculate the scores with each sliced map, finally we will get the UAV's location.
+Note that the height of which map and the image are taken should be same as far as possible.

-~~This part of system is implemented with python and keras library.
-The image is sent to this python server by socket & UDP, then it would send the location information back to the main client.~~
+This part of system is implemented with python and keras library.
+The image is sent to this python server by socket & UDP, then it would send the location information back to the main client.

-Update 2021.3.24:
+~~Update 2021.3.24:~~

-It was sad that this method performed poor in reality, I'm looking for the TF-IDF method which is widely used in loop closure in slam.
+~~It was sad that this method performed poor in reality, I'm looking for the TF-IDF method which is widely used in loop closure in slam.~~

-Update 2021.3.27:
+~~Update 2021.3.27:~~

-It is a pity that the upper methods performs poor, expectedly.
-So I'm looking for another traditional(no Deep-Learning) method to get over this last obstacle.:weary: I will also upload this bullshit code later.
+~~It is a pity that the upper methods performs poor, expectedly.
+So I'm looking for another traditional(no Deep-Learning) method to get over this last obstacle.:weary: I will also upload this bullshit code later.~~

-Update 2021.3.28:
+~~Update 2021.3.28:~~
-I used the same methods as in section 2, that is, matching the image taken by camera with the image database, I will get it tomorrow.
+~~I used the same methods as in section 2, that is, matching the image taken by camera with the image database, I will get it tomorrow.~~

 #### 4. Upper client